 His rags-to-riches life story has inspired millions around the world on BBC, CNN, Financial Times, Bloomberg, and other media.
-At his lowest point, Chatri survived on $4 a day.
+At his lowest point, Chatri survived on $4 a day in the US.
 His only suitcase contained everything he owned, and he lived on one meal a day.
 He didn’t grow up in poverty as a child in Thailand.
 In fact, Chatri grew up in a loving, well-to-do home.
 Life only changed when his parents lost everything in the Asian Financial Crisis.
 Poverty ripped his family apart.
 And his father abandoned the family, leaving Chatri to pick up the pieces as the oldest son.

 A man is not what he owns.
 A man is what he loves.

 As much as Chatri was ashamed of his family’s background, he believes that he would have never achieved anything in life without his mother.
 She gave him courage when he had fear.
 She gave him strength when he had doubt.
 She gave him belief when he had insecurities.
 Above all, she gave Chatri love when he had nothing.
 Chatri’s mom pushed him to apply and attend Harvard, even though they did not have the money for school fees or living expenses.
 In his final year, his mom came to live with Chatri in his tiny dorm room at Harvard.
 And when Chatri moved to Silicon Valley after graduation, they slept on the office floor in sleeping bags so that he could chase a crazy dream and launch his 1st startup.
 They lived on $1.50 microwave meals.
 Through a combination of luck, perseverance, and determination, Chatri pulled his family out of poverty.
 Along the way, he also earned an MBA from Harvard Business School, helped to put his younger brother through school, bought his mom a home, provided for his mother financially, and became a self-made entrepreneur.